tina-friedrich/arc-user-guide/docs/source/arc-storage-migration.rst

 Please contact ‘support@arc.ox.ac.uk’ if you would like your storage area switched, or discuss those options.

 .. warning::
-  Storage areas are migrated on a *PER PROJECT* basis, if you request an empty ``$DATA`` area on the new storage, you will be doing so for on behalf of other members of your project.
+  Storage areas are migrated on a *PER PROJECT* basis, if you request an empty ``$DATA`` area on the new storage, you will be doing so on behalf of other members of your project.
 All users in your project will get a new empty ``$DATA`` area - so it is important to consider that this may affect any jobs they have running or queued.

 How to transfer data